 You explore this type of untouched battlefield with great excitement and awe but you are always extremely cautious about where you are stepping.
 A tremendous amount of ordnance was unleashed on this small mountaintop and I'm sure there were plenty of dud rounds.
 The photograph by Colonel Honeycutt of the top of the Hill shortly after the battle shows the ferocity of that battle.
 The jungle is simply blown away, leaving a few trees and the mud and burned out undergrowth.
 Today, the Hill has not regained any of the destroyed tree growth but is lush with elephant grass.
 My experience on top of the Hill is truly one of the high points of all of my trips back to Vietnam.

 Finally we realize we need to begin our trek back down so we won't be caught in the darkness.
 We have been on the top of the Hill in the blazing sun for several hours.
 We are extremely tired and worn out from the heat and humidity.
 We head back down into the jungle and retrace our steps.
 Once again we are the vegetables boiling in this soup.
 It is simply just plodding along, one foot after the other.
 There isn't much excitement or discovery in the trip down.
-Mel does look down at one opportune moment and discover an M16 casing.
+Mel does look down at one opportune moment and discovers an M16 casing.
 What a great souvenir.
-We wonder what the circumstances of it are and realize it could have washed down over the years from anywhere.
+It could have washed down over the years from anywhere.
 It seems to take just as long to get down the Hill as getting up.
 Although he doesn't complain, Mel is looking worse and worse.
 When he stops sweating and is out of any fluids to drink we call a halt.
 We have been tramping down for several hours.
 I can hear the sound of a good sized stream nearby.
 We get Mel to lie down and take his condition serious.
 We decide that Steve will stay with him with the rest of the group.
 If he seems to get worse they'll try and carry him to the stream and submerge him.
 The border guard and myself will get back down the mountain and retrieve more water from the Land Cruiser.
 Hien should be waiting with our driver in the village.
 It's all we can think to do.
 Remembering my panic about having no water more than twenty-five years earlier I try to not make a big deal of our plans with Mel.
 He seems to accept what we need to do.
 I guess he realizes he has no other choice.

-I'm actually surprised at how good I feel.
+Save for being tired, I'm actually surprised at how good I feel.
 My brother is also in fine shape.
 I set off with the guard at a good clip and make good time.
 I don't think the guard or the other Vietnamese really realized the spot we could be in with Mel's condition.
 Besides none of them have really even broken a sweat.
 The guard had just brought a plastic water bottle with him and it still had some water in it even after ten hours on the trail.
 At one point in our trek down the guard stops me and then scales a tree, barefooted like a Pacific islander going after coconuts.
 He has spotted something in the tree that he wants.
 I figure it is some type of jungle orchid.
 He finds a niche in the tree and plucks whatever he's found into the water bottle.
-When he drops back down to the jungle floor he shows me that he has caught a centipede type create about one foot long and at least a half-inch in diameter.
+When he drops back down to the jungle floor he shows me that he has caught a centipede type creature about one foot long and at least a half-inch in diameter.
 I look at him and shrug my shoulders and ask, "Why?".
 He pantomines that he will mix the centipede into some type of home brew and drink it.
 Then balling his fist he shakes his arm and describes that it will make him a stud with the ladies.
 Okay.
 Let's move on.

 Finally, we make our way into the village.
 The Land Cruiser is no where to be found.
 Great.
 Just great.
-The LC had the only know source of untainted water except for the little stands back in Aloui village some four miles away.
-I just start trudging on to Aloui all the while wondering where I can get some water for Mel.
+The LC had the only known source of untainted water except for the little stands back in Aluoi village some four miles away.
+I just start trudging on to Aluoi all the while wondering where I can get some water for Mel.
 Within fifteen minutes I come upon Hien and the LC heading back into the village.
 I quickly tell them the situation and we beat back to the village and as far up the trail as we can.
 I get out with the water and start to head up the trail again when out of the jungle walks Mel, my brother and the rest of the group.
 Mel looks beat but at least he is walking under his own steam.
 My brother says that after they rested a good half hour, Mel said he felt good enough to continue on down the mountain.
 Stopping a few more times, and without water they made it.
 I handed Mel the water bottle and I'm sure that was the best water he has ever had in his life.

 We relaxed in this little village and soon about thirty villagers crowded around us.
 A young man about thirty pulled out a buffalo horn.
 We admired the horn and then he began to blow it.
 I suppose they use it as some type of signal device, maybe to round up the kids when they stray.
 This is a sample of that sound Someone suggests we should buy the horn.
 I agree that it would be a great souvenir.
 However, I have picked up this habit when Gerry Schooler and I traveled together.
 That is it is very easy to create a market in just about anything over here where one didn't exist.
 I'm leery of picking up unique items and then creating a cottage industry that could possibly harm some other area.
 I guess it is a hard concept to put into words.
-The best example I have is when I made my first trip in 1994 and was traveliing around in Montagnard villages south of Pleiku.
+The best example I have is when I made my first trip in 1994 and I was travelling around in Montagnard villages south of Pleiku.
 We were riding an elephant and moving through a small village.
 I saw a separate area that was dotted with carved posts the size of a two by fours by about six feet tall.
 Carved totems of some kind.
 I asked our guide what they were.
 He said that it was a montagnard graveyard and those were their equivalent of tomestones.
 They were simply carved and striking.
 I filmed them and moved on.
 When I made plans for my trip in 1995.
 I had reviewed my video of the previous trip and again saw the totems.
-I thought it would be great to try and buy them on the upcoming return trip.
+I thought it would be great to try and buy some on the upcoming return trip.
+Maybe find the carver.
 Suffice to say, as I gave it more thought I realized what a bad idea it would be.
 If I went over to a dirt poor Montagnard village and even went to the local totem carver and bought these items it could possibly create a market where none existed before.
 My fear is that my Vietnamese guides would see me paying cash for these totems and then next thing you know every 'Yard cemetery would be looted over night.
 Not a good idea so I shelved it.
 As much as the buffalo horn was attractive as a souvenir, it just didn't seem right to try and buy it.

 However, one souvenir I have found on other trips are the pipes used by the local women.
-There were four or five women in the group crowded around us smoking unique pipes.
+There were four or five women in the group crowded around us, each smoking a unique pipe.
 I spoke with a couple of the women and bargained to buy several pipes.
 They were still smoldering with tobacco or whatever they were smoking.
 The women were also wearing handmade necklaces and I bought a few of them for my wife and my sister.
 We finished our shopping and packed up the Land Cruiser and headed back to the hotel.
 A beer, hot or cold, would be a welcome sight.

 Back at the hotel we grabbed our beers at the adjacent local "club" and relaxed and reveiwed the day.
 One of the locals had captured a small monkey-like creature called a Loris.
-It probably is destined for some awful fate in the markets of Hue or Saigon.
+It was probably destined for some awful fate in the markets of Hue or Saigon.
 All I can do is photograph his big, sad eyes through the handmade cage.

-Probably the most fun moment of our time in Aloui was when my brother and I rented a couple of bikes and pedaled down the road toward the village of Ta Bat in the fading light of the afternoon.
+Probably the most fun moment of our time in Aluoi was when my brother and I rented a couple of bikes and pedaled down the road toward the village of Ta Bat in the fading light of the afternoon.
 This is a shot of my brother Steve pedaling a bike down the center of the Ashau Valley.
 What a great experience to pedal along the road with all the villagers coming out and waving.
 We stopped occasionally and spoke in pantomime with these excited and friendly people.
 We stopped in a little shack and had a beer.
 Even after all the humping of the day, we were energized with that little bike ride in the waning light of the day.
 We pedaled back to the hotel in the dark.

 In the morning we packed up and returned to Hue through the same road we had come in.
 The trip out was pleasant and we all felt we had been a part of something unique.